malonge/DupCheck/README.md

 Given a vcf file and a short-read alignment bam file, identify duplications associated with increased short read coverage.

-This work is a part of a larger panSV-genome analysis that is currently unpublished.
-This code is written expressly for this analysis, and will not be updated or maintained for future use.
+This work is a part of a larger panSV-genome analysis.
+The code is written expressly for that analysis, and will not be updated or maintained for future use.

 ## Dependencies
 - python3